adamalderton/BrainTumourClassification/README.md

 ## Introduction

 This project addresses the challenge of identifying and classifying brain tumours using applied machine learning techniques.
 It's no secret that brain tumours are worth our time - almost 90 percent of primary nervous system tumours are brain tumours [1].
-The classes considered here are Glioma Tumour, Meningioma Tumour, Pituitary Tumour and of course the absence of a Tumour.
+The classes considered here are Glioma Tumour, Meningioma Tumour, Pituitary Tumour and of course the absence of a tumour.

 Efforts are made here to achieve two goals.
 First - the ability to identify if a particular MRI scan contains an tumour.
 Second - the ability to classify the tumour found within the classes previously mentioned.